zrepl/hugo-theme-docdock/exampleSite/content/_index.md

 Read more about [Automated deployments with Wercker on gohugo.io](https://gohugo.io/tutorials/automated-deployments/)
 {{% /panel %}}

-## Contribute to this documentation
-Feel free to update this content, just send a Edit a page and pullrequest it, your modification will be deployed automatically when merged.

-Use the "Edit this page" link you will find on top right of each page.

 ## The Dodock theme
 This theme support a page tree structure to display and organize pages.
-It works like the confluence wiki from atlassian

 {{%panel%}}**content organization** : All contents are pages which belong to other pages. [read more about this]({{%relref "organisation.md"%}}) {{%/panel%}}